GoCoop/gocoop-server/README.md

 # GoCoop Backend

-GoCoop is a platform designed to list and categorize cooperatives around the globe, making them more accessible to users looking to learn more about cooperatives in general.
+GoCoop is a platform designed to list and categorize cooperatives worldwide, making them more accessible to users interested in learning about their impact and contribution to a more sustainable future.

 This repository contains the **backend API** for GoCoop, built using **Go** with `net/http` for handling HTTP requests, and **PostgreSQL** as the database.